rebeccapeltz/blockchain-learning/docs/Blockchain Wallet/Crypto Wallet Exercise/2-crypto-wallet-setup.md

 ### MetaMask Accounts and Keys

 When you install MetaMask, it will create an account named **Account 1** by default.
 It is associated with a public key.
 Remember that a single private key can generate multiple different public keys. **Account 1** will have a public key that you can share.
-This is used as an address on the blockchain.
+This is used as an address on a blockchain.
 You can rename **Account 1**, and it won't change the address.
 You can also add new accounts.
 Each new account will receive a new public key.
 All accounts in your wallet will share the same private key.

 When you're learning it's helpful to use training tokens.
 It makes it more affordable to experiment without the possibility of losing money.
 You can also experiment with creating, renaming and deleting accounts in the wallet.